mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 tags: personal
 title: Things I read often
 layout: post
-published: false
 ---

 # Things I read often

-When talking to some of my friends, I have often discovered that they, like me, keep a list of things they read every now and then.
+When talking to some of my friends, I have often discovered that they, like me, keep a list of things to read every now and then.
 I thought I would post mine here in case anyone else is interested.
+It is of course a work in progress.
 Some of these I have linked to in my past posts.

 __David Foster Wallace - ["This is water."][dfw]__